-Description: Exchanging information and coordinating the activities with participants involved in a coordinated vulnerability disclosure (CVD) process.
+Purpose: Exchange information and coordinate the activities with participants involved in a coordinated vulnerability disclosure (CVD) process.

-Purpose: The handling of most vulnerabilities involves notifying, working with, and coordinating the exchange of relevant information with multiple parties, including the vulnerability finder/reporter, the affected vendors, developers, PSRITs, or other trusted experts (researchers, CSIRTs, vulnerability coordinators) who can work together to analyze and fix the vulnerability.
+Description: The handling of most vulnerabilities involves notifying, working with, and coordinating the exchange of relevant information with multiple parties including vulnerability finders/reporters, affected vendors, developers, PSRITs, or other trusted experts (e.g., researchers, CSIRTs, vulnerability coordinators) who can work together to analyze and fix the vulnerability.

-Outcome: Effective and timely information sharing with CVD participants who can assist in providing information to remediate/mitigate the vulnerability.
+Outcome: Information sharing with CVD participants who can assist in providing information to remediate/mitigate the vulnerability is effective and timely.

-List of functions that are considered to be part of the implementation of this service:
+The following functions are considered to be part of the implementation of this service: